tiagopog/scrapifier/README.md

 #   uri:         "http://adtangerine.com"
 # }

 'Wow!
-What an awesome site: http://adtangerine.com!'.scrapify images: [:png, :gif]
+What an awesome site: http://adtangerine.com!'.scrapify(images: [:png, :gif])
 #=> {
 #   title:       "AdTangerine | Advertising Platform for Social Media",
 #   description: "AdTangerine is an advertising platform that uses the tangerine as a virtual currency for advertisers and publishers in order to share content on social networks.",